Megatron (song): Music video

 On June 19, Minaj released the first teaser for the music video.
 On June 21, the music video, directed by Mike Ho, was officially premiered on the rapper's YouTube channel.
-The music video has since received over 100 million views.

 Commercial performance

-In the United States, "Megatron" debuted and peaked at number 20 on the Billboard Hot 100.
-It spent five non-consecutive weeks on the chart.
-It also reached number 21 on the Rhythmic Songs airplay chart.
+In the United States, "Megatron" debuted and peaked at number 20 on the Billboard Hot 100, number 21 on the Rhythmic Songs airplay chart, and was certified Platinum by the RIAA.
+Outside of the United States, it peaked in the top 40 in the UK, Canada, & Scotland.